He is instantly recognisable both from his appearance - the beard and the military fatigues - and from his first name alone: Fidel.

-Fidel's views continued to be made public though in the form of editorials and the occasional recorded TV appearances,
+Fidel's views continued to be made public though in the form of editorials and occasional TV appearances.

-Fidel maintained his rule with an iron grip that sent opponents to prison for years.
+Fidel maintained his rule with an iron grip, sending opponents to prison for years.

-Over the years, he railed against the United States, its economic and trade embargo and against the evils of free markets
+Throughout his leadership, he railed against the US, its economic and trade embargo and against the evils of free markets

 Fidel has been praised for standing up for the oppressed of Latin America, for opposing the Yankee imperialist, for making Cuba into a more equal society than many, for developing Cuba's health service and sending doctors abroad to help others.